How to claim sick pay when self employed

 Step 2: Inform your clients or customers about your illness and the duration of your absence.
 It is important to let them know that you will need time off due to illness and may not be able to fulfil your work commitments during this period.
 Discuss alternative arrangements if necessary.

-See also How to delete memories on snapchat
+See also How to get rid of black flies on tomato plants

 Step 3: Obtain medical evidence to support your sickness claim.
 Even though you are self-employed, you will still need proof of your illness in the form of a doctor’s certificate or a self-certification form obtained from your local GP.
 This documentation should state the start and end dates of your sickness period.